The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 We are experiencing the perfect automotive cacophony in Europe.

-THAT’S WHY Luca de Meo reminds us of what the car industry in Europe has in common.
+THIS IS WHY Luca de Meo reminds us of what the car industry in Europe has in common.

 At the same time, the focus of car sales has shifted to Asia, where 51% of all vehicles are already sold.
 China is focusing on a long-term electric strategy.